-Our number one pick among the best rated portable generators is the Yamaha EF2000iS.
-It’s tricky to pick just one overall as everyone has different needs, but this top brand generator wins as it offers 2000 watts of power in a quiet, compact and portable package.
+It’s tricky to pick just one overall as everyone has different needs, but this top brand generator wins as it offers 1,000 watts of power in a quiet, compact and portable package.

 To buy a Yamaha generator means investing in the best.
-This top rated model has a muffler to reduce noise, making it one of the contenders as quietest generator on the market.
+This top rated model has a muffler to reduce noise, and was the winner as quietest generator we tried.
 It has a comfortable carry handle and a sleek, compact design.
-Fuel efficiency is also improved by the machine, as it adjusts the engine speed according to demand.
+It also proved to have good fuel efficiency, as it adjusts the engine speed according to demand.

 If you are reading this on a mobile device, you might need to swipe to scroll across.

-Both categories are listed under one heading, beginning with 4 solar generators and ending with 8 gas powered ones, as follows.
+Our top picks include 4 solar generators and 8 gas powered ones, as follows.

 Solar powered portable power generators